If you have just tested for group B Strep carriage, whatever the result, please don’t worry.

 In the unlikely event that a GBS infection does develop, labour will usually start or the membranes will rupture.
-And that’s the time to get to the hospital as quickly as you can to receive the intravenous antibiotics to give your baby the best protection possible.
+This is the time to get to the hospital as quickly as you can to receive the intravenous antibiotics to give your baby the best protection possible.

 If you are concerned about anything when you’re pregnant (including if you experience reduced fetal movements which can be a sign that the baby is in distress), you should seek advice from your midwife in the first instance.
 If she’s not available, then contact your maternity unit – they’re there to help you.

 If group B Strep has been found, when should I have antibiotics?

-If a vaginal or rectal swab finds that you are carrying group B Strep, antibiotics will not be given until your labour starts, as treating you with antibiotics before your labour begins does not reduce the chance of your baby developing group B Strep infection.
+If group B Strep has been detected from a vaginal or rectal swab, antibiotics will not be given until your labour starts – treating carriage with antibiotics before labour begins does not reduce the chance of your baby developing group B Strep infection.

 When labour starts you will be offered intravenous (IV) antibiotics.
 These antibiotics reduce the risk of your baby developing a GBS infection in their first week of life by 85-90%, from around 1 in every 400 babies born to around 1 in 4000.

 If group B Strep has been found in your urine, you may need antibiotic tablets as you may have a urinary tract infection (UTI).
-You will also be offered IV antibiotics during labour to prevent group B Strep infection in your newborn baby.
+You will also be offered IV antibiotics once labour starts to protect against group B Strep infection in your newborn baby.

 Group B Strep in my urine

 Group B Strep in my urine

 Group B Strep found in the urine does not always mean an infection is present, particularly when the level of the bacteria detected is low.
 Sometimes it is just that…

 There are other situations where you will be offered antibiotics but these are not specifically related to group B Strep infection: